 Whereas, corporations have also gained greater economic and political power by using the shields of the U.S. Constitution's Contract and Commerce Clauses to invalidate local and state laws, defying the public's right to decide locally how best to protect and expand the health, safety and welfare of their communities, and;

 Whereas, tens of thousands of people and municipalities across the nation are joining with the Move to Amend campaign to call for an Amendment to the US Constitution to Abolish Corporate Personhood and the doctrine of Money as Speech;

-Therefore be it resolved that (the City of, County of, etc. or organization ) ___________ hereby calls on our (legislators, elected officials, mayor, commissioners, etc.) ___________ to join the tens of thousands of citizens, grassroots organizations and local governments across the country in the Move to Amend campaign to call for an Amendment to the Constitution to Abolish Corporate Personhood and the doctrine of Money as Speech and return our democracy, our elections, our communities to America’s human persons and to thus claim our sovereign right to self-governance.
+Therefore be it resolved that (the City of, County of, etc. or organization ) ___________ hereby calls on our (legislators, elected officials, mayor, commissioners, etc.) ___________ to join the tens of thousands of citizens, grassroots organizations and local governments across the country in the Move to Amend campaign to call for the We the People Constitutonal Amendment to Abolish Corporate Personhood and the doctrine of Money as Speech as a step toward empowering America’s human persons and to thus claim our sovereign right to self-governance.